trinidadCastro/windowsserverdocs.es-es/WindowsServerDocs/administration/windows-commands/diskraid.md

 ### <a name="BKMK_13"></a>Ayuda

-Muestra una lista de todos los comandos DiskRAID.
+Muestra una lista de todos los comandos de Diskraid.

 #### <a name="syntax"></a>Sintaxis